-- c.
-The student may not enroll in college-level English or math courses if developmental education is needed in those areas.
-Developmental education cannot be provided while still in high school. - d.
-The awarding of credit earned is deferred until the Records Office receives a complete high school transcript certifying graduation.
-The student must supply this transcript in order to receive or send an official copy of the college record. - Contact the Vice President and Dean of Instruction if the student has not completed the junior year or wishes to enroll in more than two college credit courses.
+- d.
+The awarding of credit earned is deferred until the Office of Records receives a complete high school transcript certifying graduation.
+The student must supply this transcript in order to receive or send an official copy of the college record. - e.
+Contact the Vice President and Dean of Instruction if the student has not completed the junior year or wishes to enroll in more than two college credit courses.